immunefi-team/Bounty_Boosts/DeGate/26501 - [SC - Insight] Timelock should handle queuing transactions and....md

 # Timelock should handle queuing transactions and initializing implementation contracts

-Submitted on Sun Dec 03 2023 22:58:15 GMT-0400 (Atlantic Standard Time) by @conqueror for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 04:58:15 UTC by @conqueror for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26501